Joseph-DeChicchis/twitter-refugee-map/README.md

 # Twiiter Refugee Map

-This node server aggregates information about tweets which mention refugees
+This node server aggregates information about tweets which mention refugees and displays them on a map.